Attitudes and Behaviors of Undergraduate Dietetics Students Toward Alternative Food Production Practices

 Impact of an Employee Wellness-Based Cooking Skills Education Series on Cooking Confidence and Dietary Behavior: A Pilot Study

 It is well-documented that fewer Americans are cooking at home than ever before, with just over half of adults reporting daily cooking activities.
 Research implicates a lack of cooking skills and food preparation knowledge as barriers to preparing home-cooked meals, whereas nutrition knowledge and food preparation self-efficacy are significantly associated with increased family meal frequency, a known predictor of better weight management and improved health.
 Preliminary research from small-scale studies suggests cooking skill-based learning increases knowledge and improves nutrition attitudes and confidence.

-The purpose of this study is to understand how cooking skills training impacts cooking confidence and food choices in adults.
-Participants are being recruited from our current Employee Wellness cooking class series.
+The purpose of this study was to understand how cooking skills training impacts cooking confidence and food choices in adults.
+Results from this study were presented at UD’s Graduate Research Symposium, 2016.